Emanuel Litvinoff: Struma

-Litvinoff is also known for his poem "Struma", written after the Struma disaster.
-Volunteering for military service in January 1940, Litvinoff saw his membership of the British Army as a straightforward matter of combating Nazi evil, but the sinking of the Struma in February 1942 complicated this.
+Litvinoff is also known for his poem "Struma", written in response to the Struma disaster.
+Volunteering for military service in January 1940, Litvinoff saw his military officer as a straightforward matter of combating Nazi evil, but the sinking of the Struma in February 1942 complicated this.
 An old schooner with an unreliable second-hand engine, the Struma had left Romania in December 1941 crowded with nearly 800 Jewish refugees escaping the Nazis.
 After engine failure on the Black Sea she was towed into Istanbul harbour.
 Her passengers hoped to travel overland to Palestine, but Turkey forbade them to disembark unless Britain allowed them to settle in Palestine.
-British authorities rejected the refugees' request, and after weeks of deadlock Turkish authorities towed the Struma back into the Black Sea and set her adrift.
-The next day, 24 February 1942, she exploded and sank, leaving an estimated 791 dead and only one survivor.
-It emerged years later that the Struma had been torpedoed by a Soviet submarine.
-This was unknown at the time, and Litvinoff believed that the British were responsible.
-The disaster "blurred the frontiers of evil" in a way that left him reluctant to describe himself as "English" or to seek the kind of assimilation achieved by other Jewish writers in Britain.
+As the refugees were attempting to illegally emigrate to Palestine in violation of the White Paper of 1939, the British refused; after weeks of deadlock Turkish authorities towed Struma back into the Black Sea and set her adrift.
+She sank on the next day, killing all but one of the 792 crew and passengers aboard.
+It emerged years later that the Struma had been torpedoed by a Soviet Navy submarine, but Litvinoff believed that the British were ultimately responsible.
+The disaster "blurred the frontiers of evil" for him and left Litvinoff reluctant to describe himself as "English" or to seek the kind of assimilation achieved by other Jewish writers in Britain.